 Now, to fully answer the question posed in the title: Is Immediate SEO Success Real?
 Can you get results today?

-The answer is two-fold, really.
+SEO is broad and wide, so our friends at Diggity Marketing can provide you with more details to give you a clear understanding of this industry.
 Yes, you can make the additions and changes necessary for improving your search engine results by the end of the day; however, it will take a bit of time for Google to pick up on those changes and index your web places accordingly.

 Don't let that last bit stop you!
 It's going to take the same amount of time for Google to index your competitors, too.
 Get it done a day before they do, and you're ahead.
 Get it done better than they have, and you'll stay ahead.